ThierryAbalea/foxhealer-test-repo/README.md

 ```

 Break a rule in `src/services` or adjust the fixtures inside `tests/` to simulate a regression and then let FoxHealer attempt the repair.

+> CI trigger: this line exists solely to poke the pipeline when testing automation.